SatishMajeti/SatishMajeti/README.md

-- 👋 Hi, I’m @SatishMajeti
+- 👋 Hi, I’m @SatishMajeti.
-- 👀 I’m interested in Data Science
+- 👀 I’m a Data_Science enthusiast.
+- ⚡ Skills: Python, PowerBI, Data Analysis, MySql.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Machine Learning.
-- 💞️ I’m looking to collaborate on ...
+- https://review-scrappertest.herokuapp.com/ 👈 This is the project that I have done.
+Kindly have a look on it.
-- 📫 How to reach me ...
+- 📫 How to reach me www.linkedin.com/in/majetinvsatishkumar27.

 <!---
 SatishMajeti/SatishMajeti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.